Hyland OnBase Importer

 Enter a description for this importer (optional)

 OnBase username.
 It must be a valid Hyland OnBase account.
+Service accounts are not supported.

 The user's password.